Night on My Side: Background

-Following the release of two acclaimed EPs in 2001 (4.35am and Work to a Calm), Hayes returned to record her debut album at Tarbox Road Studios in New York and Black Box Studios in France, with some of the original demos previously recorded in Dublin.
+Following the release of two acclaimed EPs in 2001 (4.35am and Work to a Calm), Hayes returned to record her debut album at Tarbox Road Studios in New York City and Black Box Studios in France, with some of the original demos previously recorded in Dublin.
 The album was produced by Dave Fridmann and David Odlum.
 Hayes later forged a relationship with Odlum who continues to work with her to this day.

 Night on My Side was released in Europe in May 2002.
 Upon its release, Hayes was compared to Joni Mitchell and Joan Baez.
 To coincide with the album's release, Hayes went on an extensive European tour, with dates across Ireland, the UK, France, Germany and the Netherlands.
 She would later go on to support Marianne Faithfull and Counting Crows on their European tours.

 Hayes continued to appear on European radio performing live for RTÉ Radio, France Inter and BBC Radio.
 She made appearances on radio and television in Ireland and also made appearances on radio to perform on The Black Sessions for France Inter, and BBC Radio 1 Live Sessions in the UK.

 By summer 2002, at the age of 24, her debut album was nominated for the 2002 Mercury Music Prize.
 Hayes later went on a tour of the US with Josh Ritter supporting her.